In a historic election, South Africa's ANC loses majority for the first time

 JOHANNESBURG — South Africa’s ruling African National Congress party has lost its outright majority for the first time in a devastating blow for the party once led by Nelson Mandela.
 The ANC has dominated South African politics since winning in the first post-apartheid elections 30 years ago.

 The ANC was braced for a disappointing outcome, predicted by polls before Wednesday’s elections, but the final results are even more sobering.
-With 99% of the vote counted, the ANC won 40% of the vote, falling from 57.5% in 2019.
+It won 40 percent of the vote, falling from 57% in 2019.

 Tessa Dooms, a director at Rivonia Circle, a think tank in South Africa, said it was a historic result that diminished the ANC’s three decades hold on power.
 “The election in South Africa is an important watershed moment that fundamentally changes politics,” she said.